A guide to moving your goods by rail freight

 We own, develop and operate the infrastructure; the track, bridges, tunnels, viaducts, level crossings, thousands of signals – the traffic lights of the railway – and level crossings, plus around 20 managed stations.
 We don’t manage the freight trains, which are operated by freight operating companies (FOCs).
 The freight terminals and depots are typically managed by third-party operators or the FOCs.

 The industry is regulated by the Office of Road and Rail (ORR), which, among other things, has the final word in giving businesses long-term access to the track.
 So, to move your goods by rail you will need to contact a FOC or a third-party logistics operator who may offer multi-modal freight services, i.e. air, shipping, rail and road.
 See the list of freight operators further down this page.

-If you want the FOC to provide additional services, ask them about fuller packages, which might include wagon supply, logistics support and other services.
+If you want the FOC to provide services beyond rail haulage, ask them about fuller packages, which might include wagon supply, logistics support and other services.
 It is up to you whether you want to be involved in the individual elements of a freight service or ask for a one-stop-shop.

 Freight operating companies

 The operators currently licensed to provide freight services in Britain include: